 Although I acquired tenure, after four years I 'moved across the road' to the Silsoe Research Institute (formerly NIAE) where I took up a post as a Principal Research Scientist investigating the flow properties of solid-liquid food mixtures; this may sound a long way from soil mechanics but I was contributing the aspect of particulate behaviour to a discipline more familiar with fluid rheology.
 This was fine, and I was privileged to work with some very clever chemical engineers from the University of Cambridge and Unilever Research.
 After about six years of this, all the research institutes in the UK were subject to a very severe, free-market-type scrutiny by Central Government and I spent a fascinating few months seconded to work directly for the BBSRC (Biotechnology and Biological Sciences Research Council) to defend the interests of a sister institute, the Institute for Animal Health.
 Apparently, as I was quite successful at this, my own institute (which was particularly vulnerable) persuaded me into business development to try to bring in more commercial funding to supplement the strategic science money that was won annually from the Research Council.
 I think this was the most uninspiring job that I have ever had so when, after another few years, the opportunity arose to take 'early retirement' with a sizeable financial incentive I took it and left the research institute in 1999.

-Sadly, the Silsoe Research Institute closed its doors early in 2006, and Silsoe College also closed that summer (the site is more valuable as a housing development than a university campus) and the vestiges of the courses and faculty were transferred to the main Cranfield University campus.
+Sadly, the Silsoe Research Institute closed its doors early in 2006, and Silsoe College also closed that summer (the site is more valuable as a residential housing development than a university campus) and the vestiges of the courses and faculty were transferred to the main Cranfield University campus.
 The offices of the Institution of Agricultural Engineers have also moved to Cranfield so Silsoe, for so long the home of agricultural engineering in the UK, has become a dormitory village.

 David L O Smith - Home